 ACOs are dispatched through the Emergency Communications Department (911).
 Generally, there is one ACO assigned to the east side and one ACO assigned to the west side of the city.
-On some days, there is a third ACO assigned to assist on both sides of the city and to perform outreach and other administrative duties.
+On days when there is a third and fourth ACO on duty, they are assigned to assist on both sides of the city and to perform pro-active outreach and other administrative duties.
 There are periodically days in which there is only one ACO on-duty, and on those days, the field services response may be limited to priority incidents.

 Call 911 for the following animal concerns: